Austin vs Fort Lauderdale

 Which city has higher STR taxes — Austin or Fort Lauderdale?

 Austin charges 15% Hotel Occupancy Tax (9% city + 6% state), while Fort Lauderdale charges ~13% combined (6% county tourist dev. + 6% state sales + 1% surtax).
-Compare the full breakdown in the table above.
+Notably, Fort Lauderdale benefits from automatic platform tax collection, while hosts in Austin must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?